 - Audit of moderation tasks on your submission

 If you make a submission to some types of consultation, there is or may be a requirement to provide your name and address.
-The platform therefore requests therefore these details at log in to facilitate your participation in all types of consultation, in an efficient and effective manner.
+The platform therefore requests these details at log in to facilitate your participation in all types of consultation, in an efficient and effective manner.

 Some types of communications from the platform require your consent.
 These include messages and notifications.
 You may choose to receive notifications about consultations; system messages and notifications or withdraw consent to the same.